 My Professional Qualifications and Experience

-I am a psychodynamic counsellor and psychoanalytic psychotherapist with over 25 years of experience.
-I originally trained as a teacher with a degree in education and have been supervising and training counsellors and therapists for 20 years.
+I am a psychodynamic counsellor and psychoanalytic psychotherapist with over 30 years of experience.
+I originally trained as a teacher with a degree in education and have been supervising and training counsellors and therapists for over 20 years.

 My interest in counselling began very early when, as a student, I came across a charity offering telephone counselling which I later joined as a volunteer.
 I became fascinated with the whole idea of listening as a way of helping those who were feeling troubled and lost, and my interest eventually led me to a change of career and the beginning of a long journey of learning and personal development.